29xuan/Othello/Z3_Othello_solver_4*4/README.md

 ## Overview

-`Z3_Othello_solver_4*4` is a compact version of the Othello game that integrates the Z3 to not only verify specifications but also to provide strategic move recommendations.
+`Z3_Othello_solver_4*4` is a compact version of the Othello game that integrates Z3 to not only verify specifications but also to provide strategic move recommendations.
 This application features a 4X4 game board where players can compete against an AI with adjustable difficulty levels while receiving detailed analysis and hints for optimal moves based on formal verification techniques.

 ## Features